readium/swift-toolkit/Documentation/Migration Guide.md

 ### Migrating the HTTP server

+:warning: Migrating to the new Preferences API (see below) is required for the user settings to work with the new HTTP server.

 The Streamer's `PublicationServer` is now deprecated and you don't need to manage the HTTP server or register publications manually to it anymore.

 Instead, the EPUB, PDF and CBZ navigators expect an instance of `HTTPServer` upon creation.
 They will take care of registering and removing the publication automatically from the provided server.